Thoughts on Casting . . . . . and Travel

 Miles Davis, the great jazz trumpeter, said, “If I don’t practice for two days, I start to notice.
 If I don’t practice for four days, my fans start to notice.”

 This isn’t about contrasting casting styles, or the merits of a fast or slow rod.
 This is about being ready when you get off the plane or out of the car.
-Our guides have quoted numerous clients, when getting into the boat for the first day of five days of floating around Missoula, “I haven’t picked up a fly rod for 6 months.”
+Our guides have quoted numerous clients, when getting into the boat for the first day of five days of fly fishing trip to Missoula, “I haven’t picked up a fly rod for 6 months.”
 And the thought, “REALLY?!?!?!?” immediately floats through the guide’s head.
 You’re about to spend $2750 and you haven’t even picked up a rod?

 When pre-trip information is given to someone going on a Billfish trip, it lists tackle and fly needs, clothing and other necessities.
 It also directs the angler to purchase a 10 pound dumbbell, and starting two MONTHS before the trip, begin to do one minute of forearm curls, with each hand, three times a day.
 Move to two minutes, and try to increase even more.
 Why?
 Because when a billfish sounds and then starts to spiral, you will need to derrick that fish to the surface.
 If you’re not prepared, if you haven’t trained for that, your Billfish experience is going to be long and painful.